 The Rotunda Fund integrates sustainability research with fundamental analysis to select investments that are likely to outperform the market due to the improved long-term financial performance and lower risk features that accompany sustainable practices.
 Sustainability research provides unique and valuable insights into management and internal operations of an organization.
 Companies with sound environmental, social and governance (“ESG”) practices have competitive advantages over their peer institutions; these competitive advantages can include lower costs due to efficiency, reduced risk of litigation/environmental liabilities, and lower volatility of raw material costs.
 Therefore, sustainability practices are expected to yield market-outperforming risk-adjusted returns.
 The Rotunda Fund integrates sustainability research with fundamental analysis to purchase “best in class” companies at attractive valuations.

-Fund will employ a two-step process to select and evaluate opportunities, a threshold step (size and information availability) and an investment evaluation step (ESG, industry, and financial evaluation).
+The Rotunda Fundund employs a two-step process to select and evaluate opportunities: a threshold step (size and information availability) and an investment evaluation step (ESG, industry, and financial evaluation).

 The threshold step requires (i) market capitalization of $500 million and above and (ii) sufficient disclosure of relevant sustainability-related data.
 It is expected that companies reporting under the Carbon Disclosure Project, or a similar industry-standard report, will fulfill this threshold of required disclosure.
 Alternatively, companies that publish a corporate sustainability report and/or are required to report data to the US Environmental Protection Agency, such as the chemical and utility industries, will also meet the threshold criteria.